 Pectin is a fiber that is commonly found in fruits.
 It is added to foods as a thickener.
 It is a soluble fiber that is not digested and is unlikely to cause a blood glucose response.
 Pectin, however, can use GI issues including bloating, gas, and diarrhea.

 Below is a breakdown of the nutrition facts for the Lily’s gummy bears and sour worms.
 You may notice a discrepancy in the net carbs, but that is accounted for by the usage of allulose.

 The FDA no longer requires that allulose be listed on the nutrition fact panel separately, however, it does have to be included in the total carbohydrate section, even though it is not digested and does not affect blood glucose levels.

 Net carbs = total carbs – fiber – non-digested sweeteners

 Since the gummy bears are listed as 42g of total carbohydrates, and 25g of fiber, it can be assumed that these gummies contain 14g of allulose (42g total carbs – 25g fiber – 14g allulose = 3g net carbs).

 Similarly, the sour worms likely contain 11g of allulose.
 (42 total carbs – 24g fiber – 2g erythritol – 11g allulose = 5g net carbs).

 The keto diet limits carbohydrate consumption to around 20g or less a day.
-A pouch of the gummy bears or gummy worms could theoretically fit into ketogenic macros.
+A pouch of these gummy bears or gummy worms then could theoretically fit into ketogenic macros.
 Additionally, there are no major red flags in the ingredients.